 Kanga's House long day care centre is situated at 52 Barker Street, Kingsford, opposite Gate 14.
-The Centre offers 88 day careplaces (of which 72 are community-based and 16 are work based) for children aged from 3 months to 5 years.
+The Centre offers 89 day careplaces (of which 73 are community-based and 16 are work based) for children aged from 3 months to 5 years.
 A night care service operates between 4 pm and 12.00 midnight for three month to twelve year olds and caters for parents' working, studying or recreational needs.
+(This service has been suspended for 1998.)
 During January the Centre runs a holiday care program.
 Fee relief is available for all services.